siberoloji/siberoloji.github.io/content/en/docs/SEO/21-why-organic-traffic-is-important-for-seo.md

 ---
 In the world of digital marketing, driving traffic to your website is essential for success.
 While there are various ways to attract visitors—such as through paid advertising or social media—**organic traffic** remains one of the most valuable and sustainable sources of website visitors.
 Organic traffic refers to the users who arrive at your site through unpaid search engine results, meaning they found your website naturally, rather than through paid ads.

-In this blog post, we will dive deep into why organic traffic is important for SEO, how it affects your website’s success, and what strategies can help you increase it.
+In this article, we will dive deep into why organic traffic is important for SEO, how it affects your website’s success, and what strategies can help you increase it.
 Whether you're running a blog, e-commerce store, or corporate website, understanding the value of organic traffic is essential for long-term growth.

 ## What is Organic Traffic?